Awang-Syukriansah-Dirgantoro/PilarMedia-Test/README.md

 - **Tailwind CSS**: A utility-first CSS framework used for building responsive and customizable user interfaces.
 - **MySQL**: A relational database used for managing and storing project data.

----

-## Contributing

-We welcome contributions to this project!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to your branch (`git push origin feature-name`).
-5. Create a new pull request.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.